osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 Sprint Planning involves defining the requirements for each sprint and decide forecasts based on the product backlog.
 This sprint meetings are run by the Scrum Master and ensure that all team members agree with the objectives and goals provided by the product owner are achieved.
 The team also filtered which items in the product backlog were more important and the sequence to complete all tasks.
 The development team also clarifies misunderstandings and plan how they can or cannot deliver specific goals.

 #### SPRINT 1 BACKLOG:
-* Goals of the Sprint:
+* Main Intention/Focus for the Sprint: adding more skilled Relationship Managers, arranging travel packages and improving business operations
+* Overall Rationale for Sprint 1:
 1. To add more relationship managers for the call management system => When the new relationship managers fills in a questionnaire, the answers will formulate a performance score based on their skills set.
-2. Develop the relationship managers' skill set to handle various types of customers
+2. Develop the relationship managers' skillset to handle various types of customers and situations that can happen in an inbound or outbound call
-3. Improve the call handling of the CMC system
+3. Improve the call handling and routing of the CMC system
-4. Analyse customers preferences to arrange/create more packages to sell
+4. Analyse customers preferences to arrange/create more packages that the relationship managers can sell
-5. To create an information system and make the business processes more efficient
+5. To create an information system that make the business processes more efficient

-* Product Backlog Items that contribute to the goal: M001, M002, M003, M004, M005, R001, R002, R003, R004, R005, R006
+* Product Backlog Items that contribute to the sprint goals: M001, M002, M003, M004, M005, R001, R002, R003, R004, R005, R006
 * Estimated Timeframes: Run for 30 days and have a maximum of 1 day to complete the planning

 #### SPRINT 2 BACKLOG: